Choosing a career in crimes,

 house-work between turns

-gram was never word timely
+gram was never

 seeking highest scores

-mom usually was winner
+mom usually

-rarely competitive was i.
+rarely competitive

 today the challenge